YaoGroup/DIFFICE_jax/docs/Data_prepare.md

 ## Data Format

-To be successfully loaded by the PINN code in this package, the raw data of each ice shelf needs to be organized and named in a particular way as shown in the example dataset in this folder.
+To be successfully loaded by the PINN code in this package, the input data of each ice shelf needs to be organized and named in a particular way as shown in the example dataset in this folder.
 Users need to strictly follow the same way if you want to create datasets for other ice shelves.
 The datasets for **PINN** and **XPINN** training shares certain similarity, but also contain differences that users need to pay attention to.